 Frequently Asked Questions

-What is the best gluten free flour for baking?
+What is the best gluten-free flour for baking?

 I recommend using Bob’s Red Mill gluten-free 1-to-1 baking flour.
 It is the most similar to regular all-purpose flour.
 Do not use coconut flour or almond flour.

-Can I make this into a cake?
+Can I turn these cupcakes into a cake?

 Can I use vanilla frosting on these chocolate cupcakes?

 Yes!
 Try this incredible healthy vanilla buttercream recipe.